 Suppose the concept of hashing still isn't quite clear, especially in comparison with encrypting.
-In that case, we need to emphasize the main difference: encryption is a two-way function, and hashing isn't (encrypted data can be decrypted with the proper key, while a properly designed hashing algorithm doesn't allow the hashed data to reverse and reveal the original password).
+In that case, we need to emphasize the main difference: encryption is a two-way function, and hashing isn't.
+Encrypted data can be decrypted with the proper key, while a properly designed hashing algorithm doesn't allow the hashed data to reverse and reveal the original password.

 Considering everything, we can conclude that using hashing is much better because, with a properly designed algorithm, there is no way to reverse the hashing process to reveal the original password.
 Thus, stealing hashed files doesn't bring the hacker much use because the attacker cannot reverse the hashing process and access the original data anyway.

-Salt, pepper and optimizing safety
+Salt, pepper, and optimizing safety

-The other technique of making the hackers job harder is peppering (look at this guy with spices, huh??).
+The other technique of making the hacker’s job harder is peppering (look at this guy with spices, huh?).
 It's similar to salting: a random bit of data is added to the password before it's hashed through an algorithm – but, unlike salt - it's not kept in the database along with the hash value.
 Instead, it is already added when a user enters a password, so the server doesn't store or need to see plain-text passwords.

 So, what do we do?

-Besides salt, another excellent protection method is called 'slow hashing' – these hashes are designed to be inefficient and slow, hence more difficult to calculate.
-The purpose of slow-hashing is to make brute-force attacks much, much slower, thus infeasible – and keeping your password safe.
+Besides salt, another excellent protection method is called slow hashing – these hashes are designed to be inefficient and slow, hence more difficult to calculate.
+The purpose of slow-hashing is to make brute-force attacks much, much slower, thus infeasible – and keep your password safe.
 At Devōt, we prefer to use this method, and some examples of slow hashes we use are PBKDF2 and bcrypt.

-Authentication & authorization – what is the difference and what type to use?
+Authentication & authorization – what is the difference and, what type to use?